OnePageCRM/OnePageCRM.github.io/_posts/2021-08-13-multi-factor-authentication-with-twilio-verify-api.md

 This very simple integration can be used to support the high-level steps that allow the use of SMS as an additional factor for the authentication process, thus allowing users access to greater levels of security for their accounts.

 All in all, it was a great experience to be able to focus on the complexities of handling the process of 2SA.
 The Twilio Verify API lightened our workload as it’s much simpler in comparison to other providers of automated SMS messages and phone calls for the set up of MFA.

+Multi step authentiation is a simple way to vastly increase the security of your online accounts.
+Being proactive in securing your data through enabling multi step authentication is one way of decreasing your likelihood of being a victim of cybercrime.
+In the coming weeks, we will be releasing this for all OnePageCRM users.